scientific-python/specs/spec-0009/index.md

 their status as a project leader (cf. SPEC XXX), ensuring the long-term sustainability of a project.

-The open source communities interact and contribute through various mediums, such as distributed version control systems, chat platforms, social media, blog posts, etc. Having clear guidelines for participation helps maintain a continuous stream of contributions.
+The open source communities interact and contribute through various mediums, such as distributed version control systems, chat platforms, blog posts, discussion forums, mailing lists, and social media.
+Having clear guidelines for participation helps maintain a continuous stream of contributions.

 This SPEC outlines the definition of governance, various open-source governance models, the steps to choose the right governance model, and what needs to be